jmajka95/BioTools/README.md

 **NOTE**: This is **not** a vibe-coded repository.

 What can you do with BioTools?
-1. Represent DNA, RNA, and Proteins.
+1. Represent DNA, RNA, and Proteins
-2. Parse FASTA and Genbank files.
+2. Parse FASTA and Genbank files
-3. Virtually simulate reactions and high-throughput cloning workflows.
+3. Virtually simulate reactions and high-throughput cloning workflows

 Examples:
 1. Visualization